RESOURCES FOR CHILDREN AND TEENS WITH IBS AND THEIR PARENTS

 Online support forum through Inspire.com, includes active sections for pediatric and caregiver topics (site registration with Inspire.com required; AGMD membership encouraged by AGMD but not required) http://www.inspire.com/groups/agmd-gi-motility/

-Downloadable educational articles include several on pediatric and adolescent IBS, RAP/FAP/CAPS (recurrent abdominal pain, also known as functional abdominal pain or centrally-mediated abdominal pain syndrome, a diagnosis similar to IBS without the disturbances in bowel habits) and other pediatric functional GI and pediatric GI motility concerns.
+Downloadable educational articles, videos, podcasts and books for purchase include several on pediatric and adolescent IBS, RAP/FAP/CAPS (recurrent abdominal pain, also known as functional abdominal pain or centrally-mediated abdominal pain syndrome, a diagnosis similar to IBS without the disturbances in bowel habits) and other pediatric functional GI and pediatric GI motility concerns.

 Guest Post From a Teen for IBS Awareness Month: I Am No Longer the Lost Boy by Brayden A.

-Brayden A., a 17-year old male at the time he wrote this essay, was diagnosed with IBS 5 years ago.
-He lives in the eastern United States with his parents, brother, and golden retriever, who all hate to see him suffer.
-He is working to manage his IBS so he is prepared for a full college experience and bright future.
+Brayden A., a 17-year old male at the time he wrote this essay, was diagnosed with IBS at age 14.
+He is managing his IBS well and is currently enjoying a full college experience and bright future.
 He wrote this essay especially for IBS Impact in April 2021.

 Guest Post From A Parent for IBS Awareness Month: An Emotional Journey by Kathryn